Update January 2021:

 Culloden Battlefield - you can walk around the battlefield any time for free.
-Pre-booking is required to access the visitor centre and exhibition (open from Wednesday to Sunday from 10am to 4pm).
+Pre-booking is required to access the visitor centre and exhibition.
 Guided walking tours also available.
 Takeaway drinks and snacks available with picnic tables outside.
 National Trust for Scotland.

-Brodie Castle - the grounds are open daily for free (but the castle itself is still closed).
-The Playful Garden for children (admission charge) including Scotlandís biggest bunny sculpture is open Wednesday to Sunday (closed Mondays and Tuesdays).
+Brodie Castle - the grounds are open daily for free.
+The Playful Garden for children (admission charge) includes Scotlandís biggest bunny sculpture.
 Cafe, gift shop and toilets.
 National Trust for Scotland.

-Fort George and The Highlanders' Museum re-opened on 11 September 2020.
-It will be open daily (10am to 4pm) until the end of November, with winter opening times to be confirmed.
+Fort George and The Highlanders' Museum at Ardesier.
 Pre-booking tickets is essential.
 This garrison fortress (12 miles from Inverness) overlooks the Moray Firth and was built for the English army after the Battle of Culloden.
 Historic Scotland.

 Cruise Loch Ness - boat trips on Loch Ness from Fort Augustus at the southern tip of the loch (online booking recommended).

-Loch Ness Cruises on the Nessie Hunter from Drumnadrochit - booking from April 2021.
+Loch Ness Cruises on the Nessie Hunter from Drumnadrochit.

 Guided Walking Tours:

-The Highland Wildlife Park is open daily from 10am to 5pm but you must pre-book your tickets in advance.
 Set in the Cairngorms National Park, the Highland Wildlife Park has a wide range of animals from native species like the Scottish Wildcat to more exotic creatures such as Amur Tigers, Japanese macaques, polar bear, Red pandas and Snow Leopards, plus bison, wolves, reindeer, camels, wolverines, yaks and many more.
 You can drive around the main reserve and explore the rest on foot.
 The park is about 40 miles south of Inverness, just off the main A9 road.
+(Usually open daily from 10am to 5pm but you must pre-book your tickets in advance.)

 If you've got kids, then Landmark Forest Adventure Park is the place for you.

-You can easily spend a day here exploring the Pinewood Nature Trail with its red squirrels feeding area, Tree Top Trail, adventure play areas, Skydive 'parachute' jump, Tarzan Trail aerial challenge course, Tropical Hot-House (butterflies, birds and exotic flowers), Pinnacle climbing wall, Dinosaur Kingdom with lifesize moving dinostars, Forest Tower, etc. A few of the attractions can't open due to Covid restrictions but the majority of the park is open.
+You can easily spend a day here exploring the Pinewood Nature Trail with its red squirrels feeding area, Tree Top Trail, adventure play areas, Skydive 'parachute' jump, Tarzan Trail aerial challenge course, Tropical Hot-House (butterflies, birds and exotic flowers), Pinnacle climbing wall, Dinosaur Kingdom with lifesize moving dinostars, Forest Tower, etc. (Usually open daily 10am-6pm.
+Pre-booking is essential.)